almodroid/Dell-vostro-5471-hackintosh/README.md

  one important thing you need to do is disable aspm using device section ( at opencore config.plist already did it) *no need to cover any pins or any kind of hardware fix **only software**.

+I found somewhere that the original intel card for this device can be patched to work under Mac OS X ( not sure )

+2. for USB and EC

 **Credits:**
 Apple for the beautiful System.